Chocolate Zucchini Oatmeal

 • 1/4 teaspoon vanilla extract

-• cup liquid egg whites
+• cup liquid egg whites or two large egg whites

-• 1 Tablespoon chopped walnuts, optional
+• 1 Tablespoon chopped walnuts , optional

-• 1 teaspoon mini chocolate chips, optional
+• 1 teaspoon mini chocolate chips , optional

 Instructions